Hieromon/AutoConnect/mkdocs/apiaux.md

 </dl>

 !!! hint "You can directly access the value member variable."
-    If you are gripping with the sketch to the AutoConnectElements of the target that sets the value, you can access the value member variable directly.
+    If you are gripping with the Sketch to the AutoConnectElements of the target that sets the value, you can access the value member variable directly.
 The following sketch code has the same effect.
     ```cpp
     AutoConnectAux aux;
     // ...
 Griping the AutoConnectText here.